Ann Allen Shockley: Short stories

-Shockley also has many short stories that she has written, most of which center around the issues surrounding homosexuality, being African American, and being a woman.
+Shockley has also written many short stories, most of which center on issues surrounding homosexuality, being African-American, and being a woman.
 Through these short stories, Shockley sheds light on the conditions in which these people live and the impact these conditions have on their lives.
-A few of these short stories include "Holly Craft Isn't Gay"(1980), "A Meeting of Sapphic Daughters" (Spring 1979) which can be found in The Black and White of It (1980), as well as "The Eternal Triangle"(1948), "The Curse of Kapa"(1951), and "Monday Will Be Better"(1964), posted in various outlets such as Afro-American [Baltimore] and Negro Digest.
+These short stories include "Holly Craft Isn't Gay" (1980), "A Meeting of Sapphic Daughters" (Spring 1979), which can be found in The Black and White of It (1980), as well as "The Eternal Triangle" (1948), "The Curse of Kapa" (1951), and "Monday Will Be Better" (1964), posted in various outlets such as the Afro-American (Baltimore) and Negro Digest.
 Most of Shockley's short stories were controversial for their time.